aryanraj2713/AIroadGuard/README.md

 The model has test accuracy of 98.8% and validation accuracy of 92.8%.
 Further to reduce false calls to the portal we have deviced some measures.

+## To Do -
+- [ ] Increasing Accuracy of Machine Learning Model with the avalability of better dataset.
+- [ ] Deploying on real world devices.
+-